DXHeroes/knowledge-base-content/practices/Git.md

-## Why You Might Want Git
+## Problems Git Helps to Solve

-- Git is much faster than Subversion (an alternative VSC tool)
-- Git's repositories are much smaller than Subversions.
-- Git was designed to be fully distributed from the start, allowing each developer to have full local control.
-- Git branches are simpler and less resource heavy than Subversion's.
-- Git branches carry their entire history.
-- Git provides better auditing of branch and merge events
-- Git's repo file formats are simple, so repair is easy and corruption is rare.
-- Git repository clones act as full repository backups.
-- Solves the problem of poor code quality.
+* Lack of version control
+* Poor Code quality
+* Lack of teamwork / Lack of team contribution
+* Dependency oriented development (Wait times)

 ## How to Implement Git
 There are a lot of ways that you can start.
 For your guidance, I have compiled a beginner guide.🙂

-1. First, download git.
+1. First, download Git.
 For windows, you can download it from [here](https://git-scm.com/downloads).
 For Linux use this command `sudo apt-get update $ sudo apt-get install git`.
 For MAC you can download it from [here](https://sourceforge.net/projects/git-osx-installer/files/).
 2. Create an empty repository by using the `git init` command or you can checkout a repository by `git clone /path/to/repository` command while using a remote server you can use `git clone username@host:/path/to/repository`.
 3. Now make the changes in the repository according to your need.
 (This step will follow the workflow that was discussed above)
 4. The changes made by you can be proposed (add to **INDEX**) using `git add <filename>`.